A Trilogy of The Story of God and Man

 Then we have no eternal sacrifice / atonement paid on our behalf and therefore have no hope of salvation.

-Sin causes eternal separation from God, but through His grace, He offered up Himself as the Eternal Word of God, incarnated in “the appearance of a man” (Phil 2:8) to become the atoning eternal sacrifice in order to win our reconciliation – those who come to the obedience of faith in Christ.
+Sin causes eternal separation from God, but through His grace, He offered up Himself as the Eternal Word of God, incarnated in “the appearance of a man” (Phil 2:8) to become the atoning eternal sacrifice in order to win our reconciliation – those who come to the obedience of faith in Christ (Rom.
+1:5; 16:26).

 An eternal debt (through sin) can only be atoned for by an eternal propitiation (like exchange).
-Therefore, if Christ died in His “humanity”, which He would have, had He descended from Mary, then no eternal propitiation was made, and we are left unreconciled to God and without hope of eternal life.
+Therefore, if Christ died in His “humanity”, which He would have done had He descended from Mary genetically / biologically, then no eternal propitiation was made, and we are left unreconciled to God and without hope of eternal life.

-I do not suggest Gnosticism, Docetism (Phantomists) or Marcionism, etc. These false doctrines advanced the false notion that Jesus did not exist in bodily form, but rather as an illusion.
+I do not suggest Gnosticism, Docetism (Phantomists) or Marcionism, Unitarianism, etc. These false doctrines advanced the false notion that Jesus did not exist in bodily form, but rather as an illusion.
 In Docetism particularly, He supposedly appeared as a phantom / ghost.
-(Hence the word’s literary translation – phantom).
+(Hence the word’s literary translation – “phantom”).
 This is unbiblical and contrary to reason.
-The chief purpose of John for writing his first epistle was to refute and silence such doctrines.
+John’s chief purpose for writing his first epistle was to refute and silence such doctrines.
 (See also A license to sin? for further details).

 Is Jesus “Fully Man and Fully God” According to Scripture?